lino-framework/book/docs/admin/mysql_install.rst

 Use a MySQL database
 ====================

-If you decided to use MySQL as database frontend, then here is a cheat sheet for quickly doing so.
+If you decided to use MySQL as database engine, then here is a cheat sheet for quickly doing so.
 No warranty.
 See also the Django documentation at `MySQL notes
 <https://docs.djangoproject.com/en/1.11/ref/databases/#mysql-notes>`__